ajs17/memills-ng/content/family-of-edward-hallock-mills/test.md

 Josiah Shurter, Miller, also Edward Marsh

-George Personius (19 in 1865) was nephew
+George Personius (19 in 1865) was nephew of clarissa

 1892, p5, Edward and George Peck : Hide Dealer